robinp7720/SpigotBabySitter/README.md

 ```!install bukkit lolmewnstats```

-This example would install the latest release of Stats3 by lolmewn from bukkit using bukget.
+This example would install the latest release of Stats3 by lolmewn from bukkit.
+Due to bukget's dicontinuation, plugin downloading from bukkit may not happen in the near future.

 #### Plugin management